Learn about By-Law Enforcement

 Hello We are visiting Leamington soon.
 Is residential street parking allowed overnight in May ? regards Mary

-mary asked 14 days agoThank you for your question.
+mary asked 2 months agoThank you for your question.
 Overnight parking is permitted in residential areas during May; however, please watch for posted signs that may restrict parking in certain areas.

 If you have any further questions, please contact Leamington By-law Enforcement during regular business hours at 519-326-5761.